Hierarchical Graph Representations in Digital Pathology: Introduction

 \section{Introduction}

-Breast cancer is the second most commonly diagnosed cancer and registers the second-highest number of deaths for women with cancer~\cite{bray18}.
+Breast cancer is the most commonly diagnosed cancer and registers the highest number of deaths for women with cancer~\cite{sung21}.
 A study by~\cite{allemani15} exhibits that intensive early diagnostic activities have improved 5-year survival to 85\% during 2005–09 for breast cancer patients.
-Early diagnosis of cancer, primarily through manual inspection of pathology slides by pathologists, enables the acute assessment of risk and facilitates optimal treatment plan.
+Early diagnosis of cancer, primarily through manual inspection of histology slides, enables the acute assessment of risk and facilitates an optimal treatment plan.
 Though the diagnostic criteria for breast cancer are established, the continuum of histologic features phenotyped across the diagnostic spectrum prevents the distinct demarcation.
 Thus, manual inspection is tedious and time-consuming with significant intra- and inter-observer variability~\cite{gomes14, elmore15}.
-Increasing incidence rate of breast cancer cases per year~\cite{siegel20} and the complications in manual diagnosis demand for automated computed aided diagnostics.
+Increasing incidence rate of breast cancer cases per year~\cite{siegel20} and the complications in manual diagnosis demand for automated computed-aided diagnostic tools.